Dissipativity-Based Data-Driven Decentralized Control of Interconnected Systems: Interconnected Microgrid Examples

 where $x_i = ^\top$ is the state, $u_i = V_{\mathrm{in},i}$ is the control input, $v_i=I_{G,i}$ is the interconnection input and the system matrices are given by

 The DGUs are coupled with each other via resistive transmission lines, giving rise to a diffusive coupling

 where $R_{ij}>0$ denotes the resistance of the line connecting the $i$-th DGU with the $j$-th DGU, and $\pazocal{N}_i$ contains the indices of the DGUs connected to the $i$-th DGU.
 We consider $k = 50$ DGUs coupled with a ring interconnection plus additional $20$ edges, with the interconnection topology in Fig. \ref{fig:network}.
+The global dynamics do not have an algebraic loop, since $D_{2,i} = 0$ for all $i$.

 We consider the situation where the electrical parameters of each DGU as well as the resistance of each transmission line are {unknown}.
 Instead, we assume that we can collect $N_i$-length data of the voltage and the current from the system with noise \eqref{eq:dynamics-of-the-ith-subsystem-with-noise}, where the matrix $W_i$ satisfies Assumption \ref{assumption:noise-matrices-quadratic-bound} with $(\Phi_{11, i},\Phi_{12, i},\Phi_{22, i}) = ( N_i \varepsilon_l I, 0, - I)$.
 From Section \ref{sec:problem_formulation}, this implies that~$ \left\| \left[\begin{smallmatrix} w_{1,i}(t) \\ w_{2,i}(t) \end{smallmatrix} \right]\right\|_2^2 \leq \varepsilon_l$ holds for all $t = 0,\dots,N_i - 1$.
 Since the line resistance $R_{ij}$ is unknown, the interconnection structure \eqref{interconnectionlines} is also unknown.
 We assume that we collect~$\tilde{N}_i$-length trajectories from the interconnection relation \eqref{eq:interconnection-output-local-relation}, where the matrix $\tilde{W}_i$ satisfies Assumption \ref{assumption:interconnection-noise-matrices-QMI-local} with $(\Psi_{11,i},\Psi_{12,i},\Psi_{22,i}) = (\tilde{N}_i \varepsilon_g I, 0, - I)$.
 Again, this implies that the noise vector satisfies $ \left\| \tilde{w}_i(t) \right\|_2^2 \leq \varepsilon_g$ for all $t = 0,\dots,\tilde{N}_i-1$.